HotStudio/touchy/README.md

 * requiredTouches: 1
 * msThresh: 800 (the number of milliseconds the user must touch the element before the event is fired)
 * triggerStartPhase: false (whether to trigger the event during the start phase)
+* moveTolerance: 2 (distance in pixel allowed during the delay, use negative value for infinite distance)

 ### touchy-drag